-1. If someone is unconscious or unresponsive, get them out of the house and call 9-1-1 immediately.

-- 2. Leave the house or building right away.
+- 1. If someone is unconscious or unresponsive (hard to wake or not breathing), get them out of the house and call 9-1-1 immediately. - 2.
+Leave the house or building right away.
 Do not waste time opening windows.
 This will delay your escape and cause you to breathe in even more dangerous fumes. - 3.
 Contact your local fire department or energy provider. - 4.
-Call the NJ Poison Control Center at 1-800-222-1222 for immediate treatment advice.
+Call the New Jersey Poison Control Center at 1-800-222-1222 for fast, medical advice.
 Do not waste time looking for information on the internet about carbon monoxide poisoning.
-Call the poison center for fast, free and accurate information.